ETHproductions/addict/README.md

      i _    #   Otherwise, return success.

 This can then be called as `zero myVar`, and it will set `myVar` to 0.

+**Note:** `0` is always `0`, no matter what you do to it.

+Additionally, you can select groups of arguments:

+     myFunc *    # Call myFunc with all arguments myFunc 1*   # Call myFunc with all but the first argument myFunc *1   # Call myFunc with all but the last argument myFunc -1*  # Call myFunc with only the last argument myFunc *-1  # Call myFunc with only the first argument myFunc 1*1  # Call myFunc with all but the first and last arguments
+     # etc.

 ## Example programs